 Glenna Marshall

-There are a number of different ways that you can “redeem the time” such as:
+There are a number of different ways that you can “redeem the time” with a solid Christian habit such as:

 - While you’re taking a shower